 Our nutritionist shares tips to finding healthy Subway menu options at any store.

 Despite being the largest fast food chain in the United States, according to data from Business Insider, consumers aren't visiting the sandwich chain as much as other fast food restaurants.
 Yearly sales have fallen at Subway every year since 2014.
-Even though it remains the largest chain by size, it still suffers from store closings every year—nearly 500 stores closed in 2018, CNBC reports.
+A recent report by Restaurant Business Online even says the chain closed over 1,100 stores in the past year, and more closings are likely throughout 2019.
+The company only predicted 500 closings for 2018 and is having to make drastic strategical changes.

 Regardless of sales, you may ask: Is Subway healthy?
 Subway's menu is one of the most redeeming for your health, especially when you compare the chain's offerings to that of a fast food drive-thru.
 The meals from McDonald's, Burger King, and Panda Express are rarely considered "healthy," and hacking their menu isn't always easy.
 We’re not saying that every sandwich option at Subway is a safe bet, but if you know what to order, you can find a healthy and filling meal for less than $5.